-4.4 Other income
+4.4.
+Other income

-The SBCI recovers costs from the Minister for Business, Enterprise and Innovation ("Minister for BEI") and the Minister for Agriculture, Food and the Marine ("Minister for AFM"), as operator of the CGS (Note 14.7), the Brexit Loan Scheme (Note 14.6) and the Agriculture Scheme (Note 14.5), based solely on the reimbursement of costs incurred by the SBCI.
+The SBCI recovers costs from the Minister for Business, Enterprise and Innovation ("Minister for BEI") and/or the Minister for Agriculture, Food and the Marine ("Minister for AFM"), as (i) operator of the CGS (Note 14.7), (ii) pursuant to the Brexit Loan Scheme (Note 14.6), (iii) pursuant to the Agriculture Scheme (Note 14.5) and (iv) pursuant to the Future Growth Loan Scheme (Note 14.8), based solely on the reimbursement of costs incurred by the SBCI.

-Funding provided up-front by the Minister for AFM and the Minister for BEI to the SBCI in conjunction with the schemes are released to the Statement of Comprehensive Income as costs relating to the schemes are incurred.
+Funding provided by the Minister for AFM and/or the Minister for BEI to the SBCI in conjunction with the schemes are released to the Statement of Comprehensive Income as costs relating to the schemes are incurred.
 The amount is recognised in line with FRS 102 Section 24 Government Grants.

-4.5 Costs reimbursable to the NTMA
+4.5.
+Costs reimbursable to the NTMA

-In accordance with section 10 of the SBCI Act 2014, the NTMA provides business and support services and systems in addition to assigning staff to the SBCI.
+In accordance with section 10 of the SBCI Act 2014, the NTMA provides business and support services and systems to the SBCI in addition to assigning staff to the SBCI.
 Costs reimbursable to the NTMA are recognised on an accruals basis.
 These expenses are recovered from the SBCI by the NTMA at cost.
-Further information on costs reimbursable to the NTMA is included in Note 8.1.
+Further information on costs reimbursable to the NTMA is included in Note 8.2.

-4.6 Financial instruments
+4.6.
+Financial instruments